YoonwonC/yoonwon-choi-capstone/README.md

 ### APIs

 - No external APIs will be used for the first sprint
-- React Chart Library for charts (tbd)
+- React Chart Library for charts (Likely Victory)

 ### Sitemap